We’re Going Streaking: The Longest Winning and Losing Streaks in Major League History

 This is a time of polarization in Major League Baseball.

-With the divide between the elite and bottom-feeders appearing to be as large as ever, teams have been able to put together streaks of the impressive variety while others have suffered the more depressing kind.
+With the divide between the elite and bottom-feeders appearing to be as large as ever, teams loaded with All-Stars have been able to put together streaks of the impressive variety while other small-market or rebuilding clubs have suffered the more depressing kind.

 With a 162-game schedule, every extreme run or collapse seems like it is the best or worst in baseball history.
 But how many this season have actually been historic?
 And what are truly the greatest and worse streaks of all time?

-Let’s look at some of the more dramatic single-season ones that have occurred during the regular season in the modern era:
+Let’s look at some of the more dramatic, longest streaks that have occurred during the regular season in the modern era: